cloudmesh-community/book/chapters/msg/mqtt.md

 actuators used were Grove relays [@grove-relay] and Grove LEDs [@grove-led] which respond to the messages received via MQTT.

-To control the leds and relays, the python library cloudmesh.pi [@cloudmesh.pi], developed at Indiana University was used.
+To control the leds and relays, the python library cloudmesh-pi [@cloudmesh-pi], developed at Indiana University was used.
 The library consists of interfaces for various IoT sensors and actuators and can be easily used with the grove modules.